 Millet originally comes from the Far East and India, where it was one of the first grains to be domesticated in those regions.
 It is high in minerals like copper, phosphorous, and manganese, as well as being a good source of protein and B vitamins.
 It can be cooked like other hot grain cereals, or made to be fluffy like rice.
 Today most couscous is made from semolina flour, but in days past it was made from millet.

-Millet is a good addition to any food storage plan because it stores just as well as white rice (under ideal conditions, millet will stay fresh for 20 years when kept in an unopened #10 can), but is more nutritious (people who eat only white rice are at risk of developing a nutrient deficiency called beriberi).
+Millet, along with these other grains, is a good addition to any food storage plan because it stores just as well as white rice (under ideal conditions, millet will stay fresh for 20 years when kept in an unopened #10 can), but is more nutritious (people who eat only white rice are at risk of developing a nutrient deficiency called beriberi).

 Store millet in a tightly closed container and in a cool, dark, dry location.
 If you’re planning on storing millet long-term, it would be wise to put the containers of millet in the freezer for at least a week.
 This will kill off any microscopic insect eggs that might hatch later on.
 To be on the extra safe side, add an oxygen absorber to the millet once its time in the freezer ends.
 The oxygen absorber will deprive any remaining, live insect eggs of oxygen, thus killing them.
 Oxygen absorbers are inexpensive and easy to use.
 They will also remove oxygen in the container, which leads to a longer shelf life.